5 Ways to Romanticise Your Life & feel like your in a movie

 5. Romanticise the moment

-Life isn’t just about big milestones—it’s about the tiny, ordinary moments.
-Pretend you’re the main character in a coming-of-age film while grocery shopping or doing laundry.
+Life isn’t just about big milestones; it’s about the tiny, ordinary moments.
+Pretend you’re the main character in a coming-of-age film while grocery shopping or doing laundry, will you bump into the love of your life around this next corner?
 Add a little drama to everyday.
-Notice the way sunlight hits your coffee cup or how the wind feels on your face.
-When you romanticize life, you start seeing beauty everywhere.
-Take that picture of the falling leaves if it’s making you feel joy and happiness.
+Remember how the wind blows through your hair, or how the sunlight touches and warms your face.
+When you start to view life in a romantic and full way you truly see how there is beauty everywhere.
+Remember to take that picture of the falling leaves with the autumn glowing sun.
+If you feel joy and happiness then seize the day.
 Capture the moment you stopped and were present in the moment.

 Leave a comment